forgeManNation/diary/README.md

 # Traveller's diary

 ## About
-Online diary is an online diary where you can add text, pictures and maps on each of your pages.
+Traveller's diary is an online diary where you can add text, pictures and maps on each of your pages.
 Pages are dynamicaly created by user.

 ## Technology specification